 Taking your students on an adventure to the city gives them valuable experience away from home and the thrill of learning in a new environment – and YHA is ready to host your class in your nearest capital.

-Stay at: Melbourne Metro YHA
+Stay at: Sydney Central YHA

 Your students will feel right at home in Brisbane City YHA's specialist groups facility, the Rainforest Floor, which offers dedicated dining, meeting, and common areas reserved exclusively for groups.
 The purpose-built hotel – overlooking the Brisbane River and within walking distance of all the city’s major attractions – contains air-conditioned rooms secured by key cards and lockers, catering options, luggage storage, and the services of a Groups Coordinator.